 - 1. Action Pending: A student will be placed on "Action Pending" if the student's academic record for a term just concluded is incomplete.
 The transcript is reviewed again when final grades have been reported or after incomplete grades have lapsed. - 2.
 Academic Warning: A student will be sent a letter of Academic Warning if the student has a 2.0 (C) cumulative grade point average, but has achieved less than a 2.0-grade point average in a given semester. - 3.
 Continued Academic Warning: If any of the above circumstances occur in the next semester of enrollment of a student on Academic Warning, the student is given the status of "Continued Academic Warning". - 4.
 Probation: A student will be placed on academic probation if a grade of less than "C" is earned in a course required in the nursing program, or if the student's cumulative grade point average and/or professional grade point average is/are less than 2.0.
-For a student to be removed from academic probation, he or she must earn no grade less than "C" and repeat the deficient course.
-If the course is a clinical or science course, the grade must be a "B-" or better, and must raise his or her cumulative grade point average and/or professional grade point average to at least a 2.0.
-A student may have only 1 elective course in which they receive a "C-".
-A student must achieve a "C" or better in all other electives.
-If the student receives a "C-" in two (2) elective courses the student will be placed on academic probation.
+For a student to be removed from academic probation, they must earn no grade less than "C" and repeat the deficient nonelective course.
+The following semester, the student must earn a "C" or higher in all courses to be taken off probation.
+If the course is a clinical or science course, the grade must be a "B-" or higher, and must raise the cumulative grade point average and/or professional grade point average to at least a 2.0 to be taken off probation. - 5.
+Ineligible to Register in the School of Nursing: The School of Nursing requires a student to withdraw when they have failed two (2) required courses in the nursing program and/or is unable to achieve a cumulative 2.0-grade point average in the following term after they are placed on academic probation.
+A student's second attempt in a different term, is equivalent to failing two courses.
+If, after grades are available to the School of Nursing, it is determined that a student is not eligible to be in classes for which they are registered, he or she will be disenrolled from said classes.